 The overall health of the container plants in DG-3A was noted as being good.
 Approximately 5 percent of the container plants in the coast live oak woodland portions of DG-3A were noted as showing varied levels of stress, which is approximately the same percentage of container plants that were showing stress during the previous qualitative monitoring event.
 During the monitoring visit, the planted coast live oak (Quercus agrifolia) acorns were inspected for survivorship and health.
-Approximately 20 germinated coast live oak acorns appear to still be present in DG-3A.
-The majority of the germinated acorns appear to be in good health.
-During the monitoring, it was noted that an existing coast live oak tree (Tree Tag #39) is continuing to experience branch failure for multiple branches.
-The cause of the branch failure was unclear.
+Approximately 20 germinated coast live oak acorns appear to still be present in DG-3A and are approximately five to seven feet tall.
+Most of the germinated acorns appear to be in good health.
+During the monitoring, previously documented branch failure on an existing coast live oak tree (Tree Tag #39) was still present; however, no new branch failure or damage was observed.
+The cause of the previously documented branch failure was unclear.